 — Information Restriction Acts, excerpt.

 Despite the intense efforts of numerous investigators, Akemi Homura's early life remains an enigma.
-It began before the era of ubiquitous record‐keeping, and many of the records that did exist were destroyed in the tumultuous Unification eras of the twenty‐second and twenty‐third centuries, a fact which has long frustrated biographers.
+It began before the era of ubiquitous record‐keeping, and many of the records that did exist were destroyed in the tumultuous Unification Wars of the twenty‐second and twenty‐third centuries, a fact which has long frustrated biographers.
 With this publication, the author is pleased to announce, based on the recovery of long‐lost records, the definitive identification of her childhood home, long believed to be a Catholic convent within Greater Tokyo.
 The aim of this paper…

 — Ishihara Tomoya, "Definitive Identification of Akemi Homura's Childhood Home," Journal of MG History, abstract.